SERG-Delft/delftswa/2020/index.md

     T = (3*E + C + P)/5

-The _individual grade_ then is the team grade to which a bonus can be added (or subtracted) for exceptionally (top/bottom X%) strong results.
+The _individual grade_ then is the team grade to which a bonus can be added (or subtracted) for exceptional (top/bottom X%) results.

 	I = T + 0.5 * (R + A)